-The Tailed Frog, Ascaphus montanus, from Canada is a frog that reproduces with internal fertilisation.
+The Tailed Frog, Ascaphus montanus, from Canada and the USA is a frog that reproduces with internal fertilisation.
 The Tailed Frog doesn't really have a tail, but the male has a special organ which is used to fertilise the eggs inside the female.